What is a video interview?

-Just as your CV should only be a page long, so your video should be short and to the point.
+Just as your CV should only be a page long, your video should also be short and to the point.
 While you can employ such mind tricks as recording it whilst needing a comfort break (as a certain MP used to do, it would make him more forthright and assertive!) or standing up (as Queen Victoria preferred, pontificating is dramatically reduced when MPs are forced to stand), you must remember the point of the video.

 3. Eliminate all technical hitches

-“Sorry, I just can’t get the webcam working!” – the words an interviewer least wants to hear.
+“Sorry, I just can’t get the webcam working!” – words an interviewer least wants to hear.
 Test your equipment in advance to avoid the kind of embarrassment that could throw you off balance.
 If possible, do a trial run with the exact application you’ll use in the interview; if it’s a Skype interview, set up a Skype call with a friend.
 This is less easy to do if the call comes via the company’s web conferencing software – you’ll just have to make sure your camera and mic work in other applications and keep your fingers crossed.